Under license from Brock International – U.S. Patents Nos. 8,662,787; 8,827,590; and patents pending

 Make sure to install the Gator Base on the extended excavation area (total excavation should be 6 in [15 cm] wider on each side than the final paved area). • Start laying the Gator Base units according to a staggered pattern while ensuring locking of the tongue & groove system.
 This will guarantee the panels’ stability when the pavers or slabs are laid down. • Trim any visible curves or protruding angles using a utility knife.

 STEP 5 • Installation of pavers and Gator Edge

 Lay the pavers directly onto the Gator Base according to the selected pattern. • (Adding a second layer 1⁄2” (13 mm) of loose bedding sand on top of the Gator Base is also an accepted method of installation.) • Use a rubber mallet to adjust the pavers. • Make sure the Gator base is 6 in (15 cm) wider on each side than the paved surface.
 Install Gator Edge on the Gator Base, making sure it rests firmly against the pavers.
 A Gator Base Anchor screw will be driven into every second hole to maximize lateral support of the Gator Edge.

-STEP 6 • Sweeping, Compacting and Blowing of the Gator Maxx Polymeric Sand
+STEP 6 • Sweeping and Compacting of the Gator Maxx G2 Polymeric Sand

 B • It is now time to compact the sand into the joints using a hand tamper or plate compactor.
 Do not use a plate compactor over slabs.
 Repeat filling and compacting of the paver joints.
 Finally, sweep the surface with a fine bristle broom and remove all excess sand. • Ensure the sand is 1/8 in (3 mm) lower than the paver chamfers.